chrisbrasington/image-organizer/README.md

 ## multiple usage detection

-if multiple paths are find, the program will auto-accept any path that endwith the user endpoint
+if multiple paths are find, the program will auto-accept any path that endwith the user endpoint - when only one matches.

 ```bash
  /home/chris/Pictures/unsorted/tpvqi0up1e461.png